uzairmansoor/dataFeed-MSK-cdk/README.md

 **NOTE**: This step can take up to 45-60 minutes.

-4. This deployment creates a s3 bucket with the solution artifacts, these consist of the flink application JAR file, python scripts and, producer and consumer user data.
+4. This deployment creates an S3 bucket to store the solution artifacts, which include the Flink application JAR file, Python scripts, and user data for both the producer and consumer.

 ![bucket1](https://github.com/uzairmansoor/dataFeed-MSK-cdk/assets/82077348/81459024-5557-4f50-a8e6-8ad0f626715c)